User Access: Linked Entities and User Types

 User types are also used to provide default settings for new users that you create on the Users form.
 For each user type that you define in the system, you can define the set of roles that are available for a user of the type and the default roles to be assigned when a user of this type is created, thus easing the entry of new users of the type.

-Also, your company may need to give your partners limited access to MYOB Advanced—for instance, to facilitate the process of entering contacts or customer orders.
-In such a scenario, you may need some way to segregate users that are internal to your company from external users, or even to give your partners the means to create and manage their own users in MYOB Advanced, thus freeing your administrators of the responsibility to manage these users.
-You can address these requirements through the use of user types in MYOB Advanced.
+Also, your company may need to give your partners limited access to MYOB Acumatica—for instance, to facilitate the process of entering contacts or customer orders.
+In such a scenario, you may need some way to segregate users that are internal to your company from external users, or even to give your partners the means to create and manage their own users in MYOB Acumatica, thus freeing your administrators of the responsibility to manage these users.
+You can address these requirements through the use of user types in MYOB Acumatica.

-In MYOB Advanced, creating a user account and creating an employee or contact is not the same.
+In MYOB Acumatica, creating a user account is a different process than creating an employee or contact is.
 Contacts, employees, and users are created independently and can be associated with each other later.
 You can also create a user that is not associated with any user type or linked entity.

 Linked Entity for a User Account